marcusgia2505/classsExGameInstructions/docs/Run.rst

 .. image:: _static/rungame/numeric_input.PNG
     :width:  500px

 Numeric decisions can also be made by entering a number and pressing the submit button.
 If the input exceeds a predefined maximum or minimum, the participant has to redo his or her input.
 Beside minima and maxima you can also specify the number of digits and whether entering an input is mandatory.
-For further information see `Elements`_.
+For further information see :ref:`Elements`.

 Contracts
 ----------